Planning Tools

 Health and Physical Education credit

-Health for Life (PPZ3C) satisfies the compulsory Health and Physical Education credit.
+The grade 11 Health for Life course (PPZ3C) satisfies the compulsory Health and Physical Education credit.
 Students should take this in their grade 11/12 year.
 Students can also take Introductory Kinesiology (PSK4U) in grade 12 to meet this requirement.

 Civics and Careers